Information for Trainees

 The psychiatry training program is supported by the Psychiatry State Training Council (PSTC); trainees are involved, at a NSW State-level, in this Council to represent the trainee viewpoint and facilitate communication back to the networks.

-Additional information about Psychiatry Training is also available in the Psychiatry Trainee Handbook.
+Information about Psychiatry Training is available in the Psychiatry Trainee Handbook.

 Trainee Network Contacts